marmal88/Hotel-Bookings/README.md

 4. Appropriate use of evaluation metrics
 5. Appropriate explanation for the choice of evaluation metrics
 6. Understanding of the different components in the machine learning pipeline

-### Penalties
-1. Incorrect format for `requirements.txt`
-2. `run.sh` fails upon execution
-3. Poorly structured `README.md`
-4. Disorganised code that fails to make use of functions and/or classes for reusability
-5. Machine learning pipeline built using Jupyter Notebooks.

-### Feature Engineering

-#### Model Building Thought Process
-- Prediction of No-Show clearly means that a **Classifier Model** is required
-- Addressing classifier model weaknesses
-    -